Christopher Langan: IQ testing

-In 1986 Langan took an IQ test, the Mega Test, under the pseudonym of Eric Hart; his score admitting him to membership of the Hoeflin Research Group, later to become the Mega Society.
-He continued to use that pseudonym for some time in his membership of the Mega Society, and was listed in the Guinness Book of Records along with Marilyn vos Savant and Keith Raniere as one of just three people to have scored so highly on the test.
+In 1986, Langan took the Mega Test, a self-administered, untimed IQ test, under the pseudonym Eric Hart; this score admitted him to membership of the Hoeflin Research Group, later to become the Mega Society.
+He continued to use that pseudonym for some time in his membership of the Mega Society, and was listed in the Guinness Book of Records along with Marilyn vos Savant and Keith Raniere as one of three people to have scored so highly on the test.
 It later transpired that Langan, among others, had taken the Mega Test more than once by using a pseudonym.
-His first test score, under the name of Langan, was 42 out of 48 and his second attempt, as Hart, was 47.
+His first test score, under the name Langan, was 42 out of 48, below the Mega Society membership threshold of 43; his second attempt, as Hart, was 47.
 The Mega Test was designed only to be taken once.
-Membership of the Mega Society was meant to be for those with scores of 43 and upwards.
 A score of 42 on the Mega Test was originally designed to yield a predicted IQ value of 173–174, although data analysed from test takers led to a renorming of this and a 163–174 range.
 Further renorming work has suggested the range may be 159–169.

-Mensa, the high IQ society, never accepted Mega Test scores for entry into the society.
 IQ testing at the tail of the normal distribution has been criticised as being dubious as there are insufficient normative cases upon which to base a statistically justified rank-ordering.
 The Mega Test, among other IQ tests, has been criticised for blurring specific domain knowledge with generalised intelligence, although "most psychologists can agree that they measure something valuable."

 The Mega Test's attempt to measure high IQ at the tail of the normal distribution has been academically evaluated.
 Although it is an innovative attempt to create a test that would evaluate very high IQ, the nature of the test—self administered without time limit, which was chosen for pragmatic reasons—would not necessarily measure general intelligence, but could measure resourcefulness or some other factor.
 The frequent renorming of the test by its author was non standard but also innovative.
 Nevertheless it contained well known statistical flaws, such as sample self selection.
 The analysis could not therefore validate the conclusions.
 Attempts to eke out discrimination at the hundredth or thousandth percentile were clearly overwhelmed by the test's standard error, given that there were only 48 questions.
 The questions, too, were criticised for being structured with insufficient sensitivity to the detection of knowledge, because of the question format used.
 The test was thus described not so much as number crunching, but as "nothing short of number pulverisation".
+Mensa, the high IQ society, never accepted Mega Test scores as proof of meeting the entry requirement for the society.

-In 1990 the Guinness book of records dropped the listing of highest IQ, deeming high IQ scores to be too unreliable to document.
+In 1990, the Guinness Book of Records dropped the listing of highest IQ, deeming high IQ scores to be too unreliable to document.